alphagov/publishing-api/README.md

 the system
 - **Event Log**: A log of all requests to the Publishing API that have the potential to mutate its internal state
+- **Unpublishing**: An object indicating a previously published content item which has been removed from the live site.
+Can be "gone", "withdrawal", or "redirect".

 For more information, refer to [doc/semantics-of-the-publishing-api.md](doc/semantics-of-the-publishing-api.md) and [doc/object-model-explanation.md](doc/object-model-explanation.md).